wxjiao/wxjiao.github.io/_pages/openings.md

 We can also host PhD students as a part of the [Ellis PhD program](https://ellis.eu/).

-### Note to prospective and current students
-Our group is (and is expected to be) conducting research at an international level.
-We have high standards.
-Your work needs to be competitive with graduate students in top universities in the world.
-This is going to be hard work.
-You will need to read many research papers, and you will need to write many research papers.
-You will have to learn a lot of skills on the fly.
-You will have to learn how to communicate effectively and how to manage your time.
-There is no guarantee you will finish a thesis "on time".
-You are expected to be independent and self motivated.
-We will push you to do good work, and provide the conditions needed for it.
-But we won't pressure you with deadlines, etc. You will have to be self-motivated in order to be successful in our lab.

 # Bachelor and Master projects
 ### Bachelor/Master projects for ETH Zurich students
 If you are a Master student at ETH Zurich looking for a thesis project, contact Mrinmaya (or any group member) by email with your CV and transcripts.
 We maintain a list of available thesis projects [here](https://docs.google.com/document/d/1V6VXXAUmfEURldrbPtCiIFAOW4UKoXT49fTvTSOsRTk/edit#).
 However, you can also propose your own topic.